 Character-defining elements of homes in historic districts allow for recognition of being a product of its own time.
-In the case of a district, integrity also includes design of blocks, lots, streets, sidewalks, yards and planting strips near curbs.
+In the case of a district, integrity also includes design of blocks, lots, streets, sidewalks, and special relationships of homes to the street and to eachother.

 The City's intent is to encourage high quality development while protecting the heritage of Dayton's residential historic districts.
-The change brought on with alterations and new construction generally brings a wide range of considerations such as protecting the integrity of the district, the sense of time and place conveyed by the property including structures, yards, gardens, streets, sidewalks, planting strips, and open space as a collection.
+The change brought on with alterations and new construction generally brings a wide range of considerations such as protecting the integrity of the district, the sense of time and place conveyed by the property including structures, streets, sidewalks, and open space as a collection.
 The character, or "sense of feel" conveyed by these neighborhoods promotes an identity unique to the district.
 When reviewing a project using the design guidelines, the City will consider how each proposal meets the following goal.
 The general overriding goal for new construction within Dayton residential historic districts: